stanford-ppl/spatial-lang/lab1_part2/README.md

 ```

 # Generate Sum Using FIFO, Reduce and Foreach
 In this example, we would like to implement an accelerator that takes in a number x, adds from 1 to up to x (not including x), and then return the sum.
-To make the testing easier, we are setting the size of fifo to 16.
+To make the testing easier, we are setting the size of FIFO to 16.
 The input number x should be a multiple of 16.
 Please take a look at apps/src/FifoPushPop.scala and complete the design by following the comments.
-You will need to simulate and synthesize this design.

 # MemReduce
 In this example, we are using MemReduce to produce the following matrix A: